-- 1.4 There should be an established line of communication with a designated representative of the client.
-For example, if the commissioning organization is a community league, an individual or a committee representative needs to be selected to facilitate communication with the artist. - 1.5 The artist may be required to create a maquette (a scaled visual proposal, normally in 3D) from which the community art will be derived.
-A maquette may include studies, sketches, drawings, models or any method of transforming the design into a final realized form.
-The maquette shall conform to the artist's interpretation of the client's instructions and shall be submitted by the artist to the client no later than the date specified in the agreement. - 1.6 Within a specified period of time from receipt of the maquette (for instance 30 days) the client shall notify the artist of the approval or disapproval of the maquette, and inform the artist if any changes are required.
+- The artist agrees to execute the work in a professional manner, ensure that all work is of the 1.4 required quality, and that the work is substantially expressive of the agreed design from which the final work will be created. - The artist may be required to create a proposal (a scaled visual proposal, normally in 3D) 1.5 from which the community art will be derived.
+The proposal may include studies, sketches, drawings, models or any method of transforming the design into a final realized form.
+The proposal shall conform to the artist's interpretation of the client's instructions and shall be submitted by the artist to the engager no later than the date specified in the agreement. - Within a specified period of time from receipt of the proposal (for instance 30 days) the engager 1.6 shall notify the artist of the approval or disapproval of the proposal, and inform the artist if any changes are required.
 All changes to the work to be executed shall be mutually agreed in writing.